open-rmf/rmf_demos/rmf_demos_tasks/README.md

 ## Flexible Tasks

-The new task system allows users to construct and submit their own tasks in a more flexible manner, such as having multiple stops in a loop or cleaning task.
+The new task system allows users to construct and submit their own tasks in a more flexible manner, such as having multiple stops in a loop or specifying a robot for a cleaning task.
 This package contains some helpful scripts that demonstrate how to compose such tasks:
 - `direct_patrol`

   This task is similar to `dispatch_loop`, but it allows users to specify a robot to perform the patrol task.
 On top of the start and finish waypoints, you will need to provide a fleet name `-F` and robot name `-R`.